czczc/wire-cell-tutorial/appendix/vuepress.md

-# About this tutorial
+# Contribute to this tutorial

 This tutorial is created using the [VuePress](https://vuepress.vuejs.org/) static site generator.
+To contribute to the tutorial please let the site manager add you as a collaborator.
+Then, you can directly edit using the **"Edit this page"** link on each page.

-To build this tutorial own your own computer, you need to first install `node.js` and `npm` (e.g. [on ubuntu](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/)).
+Alternatively, you can build the tutorial on your own computer.
+You need to first install `node.js` and `npm` (e.g. [on ubuntu](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/)).
 I recommend using [nvm](https://github.com/nvm-sh/nvm) for better version control.

 ## Install dependencies